KenBroden/rustlings/README.md

   - function4: Added return type to sales_price function.
   - function5: Removed semicolon in function, makes result of that line the return val of function
 - **Explanation:**
-  - Solutions are mostly self explanatory to all programming functions. function5 was unique to Rust, last line of code without ; is return statement
+  - Solutions are mostly applicable to a majority of programming languages. function5 was unique to Rust, last line of code without ; is return statement
 - **Questions/Issues/Notes:**
   - Everything compiles.